 Interest and fees on loans for the first quarter of 2017 was \$16.0 million compared to \$13.7 million for the first quarter of 2016.
 The \$2.3 million, or 16.8%, increase was primarily due to a 13.1% increase in the average balance of loans outstanding and a 34 basis point increase in average yield on loans.
 The increase in the average balance of loans outstanding, was primarily due to organic loan growth in single-family residential mortgage and SBA loans and growth in commercial real estate and construction and land development loans that is attributable to the TomatoBank acquisition.
 In addition to increases in average balances, interest and fees on loans increased due to increased accretion income associated with purchase accounting discounts established on loans acquired in the TomatoBank acquisition.
 Accretion income totaled \$1.1 million in the first quarter of 2017 compared to \$714,000 in the first quarter of 2016.
-The average yield on total loans was 5.5% and 5.2%, respectively.
-The impact of accretion income on our yield on total loans for the three months ended March 31, 2017 and 2016, the reported yield on total loans by 0.4% and 0.3%, respectively.
+The average yield on loans benefits from discount accretion on our purchased loan portfolio.
+For the three months ended March 31, 2017 and 2016, the reported yield on total loans was 5.5% and 5.2%, respectively, while the yield on total loans excluding accretion income would have been 5.1% and 4.9%, respectively.
 Due to early payoffs of many TomatoBank commercial real estate loans in 2016, we expect accretion income to continue to decline throughout 2017 in comparison to 2016.
 The table below illustrates by loan type the accretion income for March 31, 2017 and March 31, 2016.

-Thr and for the ee Months d March 31,
+Three I Ended N d for the Months Aarch 31,

 2017 2016

-(Dollars in thousands) ¢0.005 ¢ 1 710
+(Dollars in thousands)

 Beginning balance of discount on purchased loans \$8,085 \$ 1,712

 Additions due to acquisitions:

-Commercial and industrial - 737
+Commercial and industrial 737

-SBA - 177
+SBA 177

 Construction and land development - 736

-Commercial real estate 12,224
+Commercial real estate - 12,224

 Single-family residential mortgages

 Total additions 13,874

 Accretion:

 Commercial and industrial 73 105

 SBA 6 1

 Construction and land development 23 61

 Commercial real estate 945 538

 Single-family residential mortgages 31 9

 Total accretion 1,078 714

 Ending balance of discount on purchased loans \$7,007 \$14,872